75 mm Krupp-Lykoudis: The controversy between inventors

-The then peer of Daglis, Lykoudis, had sent the design of the cannon to the German Krupp industry, while Daglis sent his design to the French Schneider.
-When the Greek army was looking to equip the army with new weapons, Lykoudis reported to the Army General Staff that his plan was the same as that of Daglis.
-But after tests, the Daglis design proved better than the Lykoudis (Krupp-Lykoudis), and the gun was adopted by the Greek Army, which it fought with from the Balkan Wars until World War II.
+The then peer of Danglis, Lykoudis, had sent the design of the cannon to the German Krupp industry, while Danglis sent his design to the French Schneider.
+When the Greek army was looking to equip the army with new weapons, Lykoudis reported to the Army General Staff that his plan was the same as that of Danglis.
+But after tests, the Danglis design proved better than the Lykoudis (Krupp-Lykoudis), and the gun was adopted by the Greek Army, which it fought with from the Balkan Wars until World War II.